 This blog article is an extract from BlueVenn’s “A Marketer’s Guide to Customer Data Platforms” eBook.

-Remember, this is blog 1 of 5 in our Customer Data Platform Series, so check back here next week for more from our CMO on the CDP landscape, capabilities and functionality, or subscribe to the blog for alerts.
+Remember, this is blog 1 of 5 in our Customer Data Platform series.
+For more from our CMO on the CDP landscape, capabilities and functionality, read blog 2 of 5 now or subscribe to the blog for alerts.